rboz1/ES6_practice/README.md

 ### What I learned

-I've worked with libraries before in Python, but this was one of my first times using a 3rd party library in JS.
+I've worked with libraries before in **Python**, but this was one of my first times using a 3rd party library in **JS**.
 It made me realize yet again how important clear documentation is.
 It took me a while to understand the documentation and figure out how to get the library set-up and ready to use.
 The actual utilization part was better documented and fairly simple.

 I also played with creating event listeners in JS!
-I now recognize truly how powerful the ability to manipulate HTML via the DOM is.
-I want to explore this more and try to use JS instead of HTML when I can in the future.
+I now recognize truly how powerful the ability to manipulate **HTML** via the **DOM** is.
+I want to explore this more and try to use **JS** instead of **HTML** when I can in the future.

 **add code snippet**

 ### Continued development

-I want to understand more about creating modular code in vanilla JS as well as library import/export.
+I want to understand more about creating modular code in vanilla JS as well as **library import/export**.
 I love working with libraries now and I want to work with more in the future!
 I've had my eye on [Anime.js](https://animejs.com/) for a while now.

 ### Useful resources